atheros/rascal-script/README.md

 That is why there are no standard commands available or the compiler and expression evaluator can be replaced.

 If you want to implement new features, please open an issue first to discuss it.

+### Compiling parser

+Rascal grammar is compiled with antlr4 (version 4.13.1).
+You need to download this version of antlr4 and put it in the root folder.
+You can regenerate the parser by running `npm run gen-parser`.

+If you download a different version of antlr4, you will need to update the script entry in `package.json`.

 ## Credits